remaudcorentin-dev/python-marmiton/README.md

 - name: name of the recipe.
 - description: short description of the recipe.
 - url: url of the detailed recipe on 'allrecipes.com'.
-- image: if exists, image of the recipe.
+- image: if exists, image of the recipe (url).
+- rate: recipe rate bewteen 0 and 5.

 ##### Marmiton.get return a dictionary like :
 - name: name of the recipe
 - ingredients: string list of the recipe ingredients (including quantities)
 - steps: string list of each step of the recipe
+- image: if exists, image of the recipe (url).

 ### Usage / Example :